 13. Zinnias Are Drought-Tolerant

 Zinnias originally came from Mexico and can now be found across the Southwestern United States.
-Zinnias have adapted to survive in arid habitats such as prairies or scrublands, so they can easily handle most garden conditions.
+They have adapted to survive in arid habitats such as prairies or scrublands, so they can easily handle most garden conditions.

 14. Zinnias Don’t Suffer From Many Pests and Diseases

-Despite their beautiful petals, zinnias are fairly robust plants that don’t suffer from many diseases or pests.
+Despite their beautiful petals, they are fairly robust plants that don’t suffer from many diseases or pests.
 Although diseases like Alternaria blight, powdery mildew, and pests like aphids can affect zinnias, they’re easily dealt with.
 Horticultural oils like neem oil and insecticidal soaps can take care of most problems.

-If your zinnias do have pests or diseases, try not to use chemical pesticides.
+If your plants do have pests or diseases, try not to use chemical pesticides.
 These products may kill the pests, but they can also kill beneficial pollinators like bees and hoverflies.
 Some chemical pesticides can also cause soil quality to deteriorate, potentially damaging your zinnias.

 Edd is a budding content writer and gardener living in the United Kingdom.
 He has a bachelor's degree in Creative and Professional Writing and has written for several gardening publications online.
 He is passionate about nature and sustainability with a focus on gardening and wildlife.